RiccardoRomano9/story-wiz_childrensite/README.md

 # StoryWiz - AI Stories for Kids

 StoryWiz is an interactive web application that helps children create unique stories using AI.
-The application integrates with the OpenRouter API to access the deepseek/deepseek-chat:free model for generating age-appropriate, creative stories.
+The application integrates with the OpenRouter API to access the deepseek model for generating age-appropriate, creative stories.

 ## Features

 - Interactive story creation form with inputs for protagonist name, story type, and additional notes
-- Integration with OpenRouter API to access the deepseek/deepseek-chat:free model
+- Integration with OpenRouter API to access the deepseek model
 - Story display with child-friendly formatting and visuals
 - Story type selection with fun, visual category options (fantasy, action, adventure, etc.)
 - Option to save or share generated stories